what is image nation?

 An important element for the successful and healthy returnee is the opportunity, when ready, for the veteran to tell his or her story to a listening community.
 The intention of Image Nation has been to give participating veterans the opportunity to tell their stories to a large audience through a unique and powerful visual medium.

-National, award-winning photographer and U.S. Veteran Michael Llewellyn provided participating veterans instruction in photography through a series of nine workshops sending each on assignment to document their worlds.
+National, award-winning photographer and U.S. Veteran Michael Llewellyn has provided participating veterans instruction in photography over a three year period, sending each on assignment to document their worlds.
 Simultaneously, Llewellyn created character studies of each veteran.
-With the support of counselors, the process enabled veterans to see their world with a new perspective and the culminating exhibitions have allowed our community to perceive our veterans in a new light.
+With the support of counselors, the process has enabled veterans to see their world with a new perspective and our culminating exhibitions have allowed our community to perceive our veterans in a new light.

 Now, Image Nation resides in the form of an online e-commerce gallery, where veteran alumni can display and sell their work, with all profits benefiting them.
 We thank Larry and Brenda Hoyle for their generosity in funding this important phase of Image Nation, ensuring its legacy in perpetuity.